 Meet the viruses that cause hepatitis C, hepatitis B, and the common cold... just to name a few.
 All these viruses are active in the Australian community, some with more deadly consequences than others.

-Find out more about each virus by clicking on More facts.
-Answer the bonus question in the quiz and receive an automatic additional entry into the draw!
+Find out more about each virus by clicking on More facts and answer the bonus question in the quiz!

 The hepatitis B virus is transmitted via blood, sexual fluids, and from mother to newborn baby during the birthing process.